Spherical Triangle Algorithm: A Fast Oracle for Convex Hull Membership Queries: Spherical-CHM and Equivalence to CHM

 Using (\ref{eq13}) in (\ref{eq12}), the proof of (ii) follows.

 (iii): Since $p'$ is a $0$-witness, the hyperplane $H_0 = \{x: p'^T x = 0.5 \Vert p' \Vert \}$ separates $0$ from $conv(S_0)$.
 Thus one of the two hemisphere whose base is parallel to $H_0$ contains all of $S_0$.
-While $H_0$ may not separate $0$ from $conv(S_R)$, it is easy to argue that the hemisphere that contains $S_0$ must also contain $S_R$.
-Thus the projection of $w_i=v_i/R$ on the line segment $0p'$ and its extension, strictly lies in the hemisphere containing $S_R$.
-Then the projection $w_i$ that is closet to the origin gives rise to a separating hyperplane $H$ (see Figure 2). \end{proof}
+While $H_0$ may not separate $0$ from $conv(S_R)$, the hemisphere that contains $S_0$ must also contain $S_R$.
+Thus the projection of $w_i=v_i/R$ onto the line segment $0p'$ and its extension to a line, strictly lies in the hemisphere containing $S_R$.
+Then the projection $w_i$ that is closest to the origin gives rise to a separating hyperplane $H$ (see Figure 2). \end{proof}